 - US sponsorships and partnerships include: Out for Undergrad Business Conference (annual conference for LGBTQ+ finance undergraduate students), SEO USA (providing coaching to undergrads from underserved communities).

-Driving equitable opportunities for Pay, Promotion and Development
+Driving inclusive opportunities for Pay, Promotion and Development

-For more information on our commitment to pay equity, please see our ESG Report and Gender Pay Gap Annual Reports
+For more information on our commitment to pay equity, please see our Sustainability Report and Gender Pay Gap Annual Reports

 Promotion Rateslegal bug 2